PierfrancescoSoffritti/android-youtube-player/README.md

 `enterFullScreen()` and `exitFullScreen()` will:
 - set `YouTubePlayerView`'s height and width to `MATCH_PARENT`
-- update the UI of the player to match the new state. (eg: update the fullscreen button)
+- update the UI of the player to match the new state. (eg: update the full-screen button)

 It is responsibility of the developer to hide other Views in the Activity, change the orientation of the Activity etc. The sample app contains an [helper class](./core-sample-app/src/main/java/com/pierfrancescosoffritti/aytplayersample/utils/FullScreenHelper.java) that can help you to update your app state, but this is not part of the library.